 Importance of the public utility sector

 The public utility sector comprises several industries crucial to modern society’s functioning.
-These include electricity, gas, water, and sewage treatment.
+These include electricity, gas, water, sewage treatment and agricultural industries.
 The importance of these industries cannot be overstated.

 Without reliable access to utilities like electricity and water, everyday life would be impossible.